Bedding materials and benefits shown in a cozy, sunlit minimalist bedroom.

 What are the best bedding materials for hot sleepers?

-Bamboo, linen, and latex are top choices thanks to their breathability and moisture-wicking properties.
+Bamboo, linen, and latex are top choices thanks to breathability and cooling properties.

 How often should I replace my bedding?